sevensense-robotics/alphasense_acp_bridge/README.md

 # Using the bridge

+**Starting with version v8.0.0 of the bridge** all functions are enabled by default and command line arguments have changed with respect to v7.0.1.

 The bridge can be started with through `rosrun` and its parameters are shown in the help message.

 ```sh